te-565/mango-test/README.md

 ## To-do

-Unit Tests
+* Unit Tests
+* Delete main.py
-Maybe DistributionSampler into smaller classes
+* Maybe refactor DistributionSampler into smaller classes
-Improve the namespaces
+* Improve the namespaces
-Upload to PyPi
+* Upload to PyPi
-Detailled instructions for the README.md
+* Detailled instructions for the README.md